DarttGoblin/Dermalyze/README.md

-Title: Automated Skin Cancer Detection Using Dermoscopic Images<br>
+Title: Automated Skin Cancer Detection Using Dermoscopic Images. 🔬<br><br>
 Description:
 	This project focuses on developing a deep learning model for automated skin cancer detection using dermoscopic images.
 By utilizing large, publicly